Generic name: zaleplon (ZAL-e-plon)

 - For oral dosage form (capsules):

-- Children up to 18 years of age—Use and dose must be determined by doctor.
+- Children—Use and dose must be determined by doctor.

 If you miss a dose of zaleplon, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.